FmTod/.github/freelancers/README.md

 ### Collaboration and Teamwork

+You will be working independently on this project.
+However, one of our senior developers will closely review all code you submit and will be available to answer your questions.
-- Collaboration: Must be willing to work closely with our in-house team, other freelancers, or stakeholders, as necessary.
+If necessary, you must be willing to work closely with our in-house team members or other freelancers.

 ### Revision and Feedback